Diabetes & Blood Sugar

 HbA1c (Glycated Haemoglobin)

-HbA1c — also called glycated haemoglobin or A1C — measures the percentage of haemoglobin in your blood that has glucose attached to it.
+HbA1c — full form glycated haemoglobin, also written A1C or HbA1c test — measures the percentage of haemoglobin in your blood that has glucose attached to it.
 Because red blood cells live for roughly 2–3 months, HbA1c gives a reliable window into your average blood-sugar control over that period, unlike a fasting glucose test which only captures a single moment.
+It is the standard test for diagnosing and monitoring pre-diabetes and type 2 diabetes.

 Normal Range